An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 Introduction

-White box – and branded white box (aka brite box) – switches running a modern, Linux-based network operating system (NOS), are disrupting the enterprise campus network market, providing a commercially proven alternative to customers who have spent decades bending to the will of their entrenched switch and router equipment vendors.
+Aka brite box – switches running a modern, Linux-based network operating system (NOS), are disrupting the enterprise campus network market, providing a commercially proven alternative to customers who have spent decades bending to the will of their entrenched switch and router equipment vendors.

-Similar to the virtual server concept, where the server software is abstracted from underlying hardware, with white box switches the network operating system itself is abstracted – or disaggregated – from the underlying switch hardware.
-This creates the potential for an “open,” portable NOS that can run on a wide variety of switches from multiple vendors.
+Similar to the virtual server concept, where the server software is abstracted from underlying hardware, with network switches the network operating system itself is abstracted – or disaggregated – from the underlying switch hardware.
+This creates the potential for a portable NOS that can run on a wide variety of switches from multiple vendors.
 No longer is an enterprise permanently wedded to a single vendor’s hardware and software development cycle.

-The white box networking movement is now proving to be just as beneficial to enterprise networks as virtual servers were when they first came on the scene.
+The HPC, data center, and enterprise networking movement is now proving to be just as beneficial to enterprise networks as virtual servers were when they first came on the scene.
 It delivers dramatically simplified network deployment, operations and support, along with increased flexibility in terms of optimized hardware and software, all at lower costs and with simplified deployment and management.

-But not all approaches to white box networking are the same.
+But not all approaches to HPC, data center, and enterprise networking are the same.
 Pica8, for example, takes an approach that squarely addresses large enterprise requirements.
-Its Threshold™ reference architecture is the first end-to-end, open networking solution capable of replacing entire legacy vendor enterprise networks with centrally managed, modern, disaggregated white/brite box-based alternatives.
-Threshold brings new levels of automation and operational simplicity to open networking, from initial switch deployment and configuration to ongoing operation and management.
-Threshold also includes an industry-first Open Intent-based Networking (OIBN) capability, with the ability to support Layer 2, Layer 3 and software defined networking (SDN) control planes simultaneously over the same switch ports – making possible new levels of security and policy management.
+Its Threshold™ reference architecture is the first end-to-end, flexible networking solution capable of replacing entire legacy vendor enterprise networks with centrally managed, modern, disaggregated brite box-based alternatives.
+Threshold brings new levels of automation and operational simplicity to flexible networking, from initial switch deployment and configuration to ongoing operation and management.
+Threshold also includes an industry-first Intent-based Networking (IBN) capability, with the ability to support Layer 2, Layer 3 and software defined networking (SDN) control planes simultaneously over the same switch ports – making possible new levels of security and policy management.

-At the hardware level, a white box switch is really no different from the switches enterprises have been buying for years from major vendors such as Cisco and Juniper.
-A handful of well-established manufacturers – including Accton, Delta Networks, Foxconn and Quanta Cloud Technology – supply their commodity hardware to both the white box market and the major switch vendors.
+At the hardware level, a network switch is really no different from the switches enterprises have been buying for years from major vendors such as Cisco and Juniper.
+A handful of well-established manufacturers – including Accton, Delta Networks, Foxconn and Quanta Cloud Technology – supply their commodity hardware to the major switch vendors.
 Collectively, these manufacturers collect more than $25 billion in annual switching revenue – a sure sign of a healthy, well-established market.

 Typically, the hardware consists of standard 1U, 48-port Ethernet switches and can support speeds from 1G to 100G.
 They are based on a choice of ASICs, again from well-established vendors such as Broadcom, Cavium, Intel, Marvell and Mellanox, all with long histories in producing network chipsets.
 Alternatively, a proprietary switch could use a custom ASIC to implement some desired, non-standard feature.
 Service providers, for example, may choose to go the custom route, but enterprises typically would have no such specialized ASIC requirements.